AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_reaction_android.md

 During one-to-one chats and group chats, users can reply a specified message with emojis, which adds fun and diversity to real-time chatting.
 In Agora Chat, this feature is known as reaction.
 This page shows how to use the Agora Chat SDK to implement reaction in your project.

-Reactions apply only on one-one chats and chat groups, but not chat rooms.
+Reactions apply only on one-to-one chats and chat groups, but not chat rooms.

 ## Understand the tech